wanko-zushi/Animotion/README.md

 # ![](assets/banner.png)

-A Spigot plugin and CLI tool to animate BlockBench models in Minecraft Java Edition.
+A Spigot library and CLI tool to animate BlockBench models in Minecraft Java Edition.

 ## Features
 > [!WARNING]